 Why you should attend Blackpool

 To put it simply, Blackpool encourages excellence in dance and increases opportunities for the public to experience the best in dancesport.

-The only way to fully understand the quality and excellence of this event is to come to the Blackpool festival and experience it first hand.
-An all senses journey is waiting for you at Winter Gardens.
-From the minute you’ll arrive, you’ll be able to feel the positive energy from dancers from all over the world, eager to dance and learn from some of the best in the industry.
+The only way to fully understand the quality and excellence of this event is to come to the Blackpool Festival and experience it first hand.
+In fact, an all senses journey is waiting for you at Winter Gardens.
+Certainly, from the minute you’ll arrive, you’ll be able to feel the positive energy from dancers from all over the world.
+They are all eager to dance and learn from some of the best in the industry.
 Spectacular outfits and truly breathtaking show!

 Also, if you or anyone you know will go to Blackpool know that you can get your dream photos made by photographer Alex Rowan.
-For that you need to fill in a form at www.Blackpoolphotos.com.
+But for that make sure you fill in a form at www.Blackpoolphotos.com.

 How to get your Blackpool Ticket